-- 1. The purpose and character of use (principally, whether for commercial or nonprofit educational use) - 2.
+- 1. The purpose and character of use (principally, whether for commercial or nonprofit educational use); - 2.
 The nature of the copyright-protected work; - 3.
 The amount and substantiality of the portion used; and - 4.
 The effect of the use upon the potential market for or value of the copyright-protected work.

-A claim of Fair Use is based on a balancing of these four factors.
+Educational use, on its own, does not constitute a fair use.
+Courts have repeatedly ruled that a claim of Fair Use is based on a balancing of the four factors above.
 The law does not state exactly what constitutes a fair use.
-Fair use requires a very circumstance-specific analysis as to whether a particular use or reuse of a work may indeed be considered fair use.
+Claiming this exemption requires a very circumstance-specific analysis as to whether a particular use or reuse of a work may indeed be considered fair use.